What Is The Difference Between Term And Whole Life Insurance?

 3. **Cash Value:** Whole life insurance includes a cash value component that grows over time and can be accessed during your lifetime.
 Term life insurance does not accumulate cash value.

-5. **Investment Potential:** Whole life insurance provides an investment component through the cash value growth, while term life insurance does not offer investment opportunities.
+5. **Investment Potential:** Whole life insurance provides an investment component through cash value growth, while term life insurance does not offer investment opportunities.

 **Factors to Consider When Choosing a Life Insurance Policy**